mmgen/MMGenLive/README.md

 MMGenLive can be used both as an offline signing wallet and as an online tracking/transacting wallet with a full or pruned blockchain.

-**MMGenLive also provides an easy way to set up and run a full node, whether you use the MMGen wallet or not**

 ### There are two ways to install and run MMGenLive: